DiseaseTranscriptomicsLab/markeR/README.md

 The current release of **`markeR`** includes four primary functions for **score-based analysis**:

 - **`CalculateScores`:** Calculates gene signature scores for each sample using either the ssGSEA, log2 median-centered or ranking method.
 - **`PlotScores`:** Calculates and displays the calculated scores across conditions using violin plots, density plots, heatmaps or volcano-like plots, depending on the chosen parameters.
--   **`ROC_Scores`:** Generates ROC curves for different scoring methods across contrasts, allowing users to visualize performance differences.
+- **`ROC_Scores`:** Generates ROC (receiver operating characteristic) curves for different scoring methods across contrasts, allowing users to visualize performance differences.
--   **`AUC_Scores`:** Generates heatmaps for each gene signature, with methods as columns and contrasts as rows, summarizing AUC values in a heatmap format.
+- **`AUC_Scores`:** Generates heatmaps for each gene signature, with methods as columns and contrasts as rows, summarizing AUC (i.e., area under the ROC curve) values in a heatmap format.

-Additionally, it includes a function for FDR calculation based on random sets of genes for each signature:
+Additionally, it includes a function for false positive rate (FPR) calculation based on random sets of genes for each signature:

--   **`FDR_Simulation`:** Computes false discovery rates using random gene sets.
+- **`FPR_Simulation`:** Computes false discovery rates using random gene sets.

 Tthe package also includes several functions for **enrichment-based analysis**:

--   **`calculateDE`:** Performs differential expression analysis.
+- **`calculateDE`:** Performs differential gene expression (DGE) analysis.
--   **`plotVolcano`:** Generates volcano plots to visualize differentially expressed genes.
+- **`plotVolcano`:** Generates volcano plots to visualize DGE statistics.
--   **`runGSEA`:** Performs GSEA using `fgsea` for each contrast in a list of differential expression results.
+- **`runGSEA`:** Uses`fgsea` to perform Gene Set Enrichment Analysis (GSEA) of DGE results for each contrast.
--   **`plotGSEAenrichment`:** Generates enrichment plots for gene sets using the `fgsea::plotEnrichment()` function
+- **`plotGSEAenrichment`:** Generates enrichment plots for gene sets using the `fgsea::plotEnrichment()` function.
--   **`plotNESlollipop`:** Generates a lollipop plot to visualize Gene Set Enrichment Analysis (GSEA) results.
+- **`plotNESlollipop`:** Generates a lollipop plot to visualize GSEA results.
--   **`plotCombinedGSEA`:** Creates a scatter plot visualizing multiple GSEA (Gene Set Enrichment Analysis) results across different contrasts.
+- **`plotCombinedGSEA`:** Creates a scatter plot for visualization of multiple GSEA results across different contrasts.

-When analyzing data, it is often **unclear whether a given variable is meaningfully associated with a target score**.
-To assist in this exploratory process, the package also provides **statistical tests and visualizations to assess relationships between variables of different types** (called the `Variable Association` module):
+When analyzing data, it is often **unclear whether a given phenotypic variable is meaningfully associated with a target score**.
+To assist in this exploratory process, the package also provides **statistical tests and visualizations to assess relationships between phenotypic variables of different types** (called the `Variable Association` module):

 - **`VariableAssociation_Scores`**: Assesses the relationship between
   metadata variables and computed scores using effect size estimation, statistical tests, and visualizations.
 - **`VariableAssociation_GSEA`**: Evaluates how metadata variables
   influence gene set enrichment results, identifying significant associations with enrichment scores.

-`markeR` also includes some functions for visualising individual genes from a gene signature:
+`markeR` also includes some functions for visualising the behaviour of individual genes from a gene signature:

+- **`ExpressionHeatmap`:** Generates an expression heatmap with customizable sample annotations for a given set of genes.
--   **`IndividualGenes_Violins`:** creates violin plots of gene expression data with jittered points and optional faceting, allowing for visualization of individual gene expression distributions across sample groups.
+- **`IndividualGenes_Violins`:** Creates violin plots, with jittered points and optional faceting, for visualization of individual gene expression distributions across sample groups.
--   **`CorrelationHeatmap`:** computes and visualizes a correlation heatmap for a given set of genes.
+- **`CorrelationHeatmap`:** Generates an expression correlation heatmap for a given set of genes.
 Optionally, the heatmap can be generated separately for different conditions based on metadata.
--   **`ExpressionHeatmap`:** generates an expression heatmap with customizable sample annotations for a given set of genes.
--   **`ROCandAUCplot`:** computes ROC curves and AUC values for each gene based on gene expression data and sample metadata.
-It can generate ROC plots, an AUC heatmap, or both arranged side‐by‐side.
+- **`ROCandAUCplot`:** Computes ROC curves and AUC values for each gene based on its expression and sample metadata used for contrast definition.
+It can plot ROC curves, AUC heatmaps, or both arranged side‐by‐side.
--   **`CohenDH_IndividualGenes`:** computes Cohen’s d for each gene based on gene expression data and sample metadata.
-The resulting effect sizes are then visualized as a heatmap.
+- **`CohenD_IndividualGenes`:** Computes Cohen’s d for each gene based on its expression and sample metadata used for contrast definition.
+  Results are visualized as a heatmap, with the option to split and display effect sizes separately for different sample groups defined by an additional metadata variable.
+If no grouping is specified, all samples are treated as a single group.
--   **`plotPCA`:** performs PCA on a given dataset and visualizes the results using ggplot2.
-It allows users to specify genes of interest (to understand if they are sufficient to explain the main variance in the data), customize scaling and centering, and color points based on a metadata variable.
+- **`plotPCA`:** Performs principal component analysis (PCA) on a given dataset and generates the respective plots using `ggplot2`.
+It allows users to specify genes of interest (to understand if they explain sufficient variance in the data), customize scaling and centering, and color points based on a metadata variable.

 ## Example